c-git/c-git.github.io/content/rust/time.md

 +++
 title="Time"
 date=2023-08-15
-updated = 2025-04-26
+updated = 2026-05-15
 extra = { series = "Rust" }
 taxonomies = { tags = ["Rust"] }
 +++

 # Standard Library

-Unless you're only measuring duration you're probably going to want to reach for chrono.
+Unless you're only measuring duration you're probably going to want to reach for a create for more full date/time support.
 See example below of how to measure duration.

-Note that duration does **NOT** keep counting if the computer goes to sleep (The time while the computer is suspended does not count).
+Chrono is now soft deprecated (See [message](https://github.com/chronotope/chrono/issues/1301#issuecomment-4321773137) from maintainer), I'm moving to [jiff](https://docs.rs/jiff/latest/) as it's very easy to use and fits well in all use cases I've wanted to use it.

 ## Measure duration

+**Note:**: duration does **NOT** keep counting if the computer goes to sleep (The time while the computer is suspended does not count).

 ```rust
 use std::time::{Duration, Instant};